25+ North Pole Facts: Discovering the Mysteries of The Arctic

 The North Pole of our Earth experiences extreme weather conditions, with temperatures reaching as low as -58 degrees Fahrenheit or -%0 degrees Celsius in the winter and as high as 32 degrees Fahrenheit or 0 degrees Celsius in the summer.

 The North Pole does not have any fixed land.
-This place is mainly a thick sheet of constantly shifting ice that floats on the surface of the Arctic Ocean.
-Also, this place is 4000 meters deep.
-Here, the ice is about 2 to 3 meters thick and almost a foot above sea level.
+It is mainly a thick sheet of constantly shifting ice that floats on the surface of the Arctic Ocean.
+Also, it is 4000 meters deep.
+The ice is about 2 to 3 meters thick and almost a foot above sea level.

 Though this place is full of ice, it is not as cold as you think.
 The average temperature of this place is almost -24 degrees Fahrenheit during the winter, and in the holiday season, it may reduce to almost -40 degrees Fahrenheit.

-The North Pole remains completely dark for six months and wholly lit for the other six months:
+The North Pole is dark for six months and fully lit for six months

 The Earth rotates on a tilted axis while revolving around the Sun.
 Hence, this place always remains below the horizon in winter.
 Thus, from the months of October to early March, the North Pole remains forever dark.